pioneerspacesim/pioneer-developer-docs/design-document/hardpoint_design.md

 Weapons are best used for combat within 1-5km, depending on projectile velocity and target aspect ratio.[^4]

-- Weapon hardpoint sizes increment by 2.25x volume (1.3103 uniform scale)
+- Weapon hardpoint sizes increment by ~2.75x volume and ~1.4 uniform scale
+  - S1: 1.00 scale
+  - S2: 1.40 scale
+  - S3: 1.96 scale
+  - S4: 2.75 scale
+  - S5: 3.85 scale
-- Weapon damage / power-draw scales by 1.6x per size increment
+- The overall effectiveness of a weapon scales by 1.6x per size increment.
+This can include power draw, sustained damage per second, etc.
 - Weapons are slightly more power-efficient as the size class goes up (e.g. 1x S3 weapon draws ~2.4x the power of an S1 instead of 2.56x)
 - Different weapon types in the same class can have different DPS, but need to be balanced by heat build-up and power draw
 - Potentially sensor emissions?
 Firing "noisy" weapons make it easier for missiles to track...